nithinrogers/nithinrogers/README.md

 Welcome to my GitHub!

-I'm currently pursuing a **B.Tech in Artificial Intelligence and Data Science** at **St. Joseph's Institute of Technology**.
+I'm currently pursuing **B Tech in Artificial Intelligence and Data Science** at **St. Joseph's Institute of Technology**.
 I’m deeply passionate about the intersection of **Data Science**, **AI**, and their power to solve real-world challenges that impact people's lives.

 ## 🌟 About Me